The Bridal Party: Summary

 Michael rolls up at the next party with new clothing.
 A woman, Marjorie Collins, shows up and demands to speak to Hamilton, threatening to cause a scene.
 Michael avoids the drama and goes to see Caroline at her hotel.
 They argue about how Hamilton treats her, and Michael eventually confesses his love for her.
-He tries to explain to her he has money now and that his love for her is true and how he can't survive without her.
+He tries to explain to her he has money now that his love for her is true and that he can't survive without her.
 Caroline does not seem to care and she notices he has new, expensive clothes.
 At this point, Michael tells her about his inheritance.
-"I have the money, my grandfather left me about a quarter of a million dollars." quoted from Michael.
+"I have the money, my grandfather left me about a quarter of a million dollars." quoted Michael.
 "How perfectly well!
-I can't tell you how glad i am... you were always a person who ought to have money." quoted from Caroline.
+I can't tell you how glad I am... you were always a person who ought to have money." quoted Caroline.

 Hamilton returns from the party and explains that the woman who tried to blackmail him gave him a secret code to a telegram.
 As he opens a telegram, he discovers that all of his fortunes are gone, because he had stuck with a mistake for too long.
-At the point when Caroline could decide to stay with Hamilton, or leave him for a newly rich Michael, she surprisingly chooses Hamilton.
+At the point when Caroline could decide to stay with Hamilton or leave him for a newly rich Michael, she surprisingly chooses Hamilton.
 Michael attends the ceremony, and he learns from an acquaintance, George Packman, that a man had offered Hamilton a substantial salaried job right before the wedding.
-As the reception carries on, Michael realizes that he has not thought of Caroline for hours, and that he was cured from his inability to move on.
+As the reception carries on, Michael realizes that he has not thought of Caroline for hours and that he was cured from his inability to move on.
 He is no longer bitter, and the story concludes with him wondering which bridesmaid he has made a date with for that night.